jhnesk/serverbutton/README.md

 ============

 This is a simple firefox extension to launch a command depending on the domain loaded in the current tab.
-It's intended purpose is to login to the webserver.
-That can be really useful when you need quick access to many different servers.
+The intended purpose is to login to the webserver, which can be really useful when you need quick access to many different servers.

 Security: